 Alternative 2: The allocation of the frequency band 14.8-15.35 GHz to the space research service on a primary basis is limited to satellite systems operating in the space-to-space, space-to-Earth and Earth-to-space directions.
 Other uses of the frequency band 14.8-15.35 GHz by the space research service are on a secondary basis.
 In reviewing findings under No. 11.50 of the frequency assignments of space research service satellite networks or systems in the frequency band 14.8-15.35 GHz recorded in the MIFR and brought into use prior to 15 December 2023, the status of the assignments shall be upgraded without submission of a new filing by the notifying administration, with the original date of receipt of the recorded assignment retained.
 (WRC-23)

 NOC (AFCP/87A13/1, KOR/INS/J/VTN/104/1, IND/157A13/1)

 POSSIBLE WAY FORWARD:

-OPTION 1 (CITEL/ASMG?)
+OPTION 1 (CITEL?/ASMG)

 14.5-15.4 GHz